splunk/public-o11y-docs/gdi/get-data-in/rum/ios/manual-rum-ios-instrumentation.rst

 Add user metadata using global attributes
 =============================================

-By default, the iOS RUM agent doesn't automatically link traces to users of your site.
+By default, the iOS RUM library doesn't automatically link traces to users of your site.
 However, you might need to collect user metadata to filter or debug traces.

 You can identify users by adding global attributes from the OpenTelemetry specification, such as ``enduser.id`` and ``enduser.role``, to your spans.